MatAtBread/AI-UI/guide/api-reference.md

 # Tag API reference

 The following sections list the full `tag` export API, tag functions (base and extended) and the elements they create.
 Most of these functions are detailed elsewhere in the guide.
 A few are documented here for completeness, but are used only in specialised or unusual contexts.
-Some of the functions that are members of the `tag` function are also exported directly for simplicity of use within environments supporting JavaScript imports and Typescript, but the functions are the same in all cases.
+Some of the functions that are members of the `tag` function are also exported directly for simplicity of use within environments supporting JavaScript imports and TypeScript, but the functions are the same in all cases.

 Note, these are function/data exports.
 Type definitions & declarations can be found clicking on the links.